Le château de Portes

 In our opinion (subjective ratings out of 3)

-For more than eight centuries, this castle has watched over the upper Cèze valley.
-Perched on its rocky spur at the borders of Gard, Ardèche and Lozère, its privileged position with a 360° view has earned it its nickname: La sentinelle des Cévennes (the sentinel of the Cévennes).
+For over eight centuries, this castle has watched over the upper Cèze valley, perched on its rocky outcrop at the borders of the Gard, Ardèche and Lozère departments.
+Its privileged position, offering a 360° view, has earned it the nickname: 'the sentinel of the Cévennes'.

-It is one of the few castles from this period that can be visited “in its original state”.
-This is what we love about it, as well as the welcome from Marlène, la chatelaine.
-A descendant of the family that has owned the castle for over two hundred years, she fights for the maintenance, restoration and animation of the site.
-She knows every stone and will show you around the building with a wealth of historical details and anecdotes about her grandparents, the last occupants of the castle against all odds.
+It is one of the few castles from this period that can be visited in its original state.
+That’s what we love about it, just as much as the welcome from Marlène, the chatelaine.
+A descendant of the family that has owned the castle for over two hundred years, she is dedicated to its upkeep, restoration and bringing the place to life.
+She knows every stone and will guide you through the building with a wealth of historical details and anecdotes about her grandparents, the castle’s last occupants, who stood their ground through thick and thin.

 Cultural events or historical re-enactments?
 When will you discover this site where everything is done to make your visit an experience?
-During European Heritage Days, Nuits de la Lecture (Nights of Reading), writing workshops or concerts...
+During European Heritage Days, the Nights of Reading, a writing workshop or a concert…

-Don't miss La Malabestia.
-Every first weekend in August, a historical re-enactment brings the château back to life in the days of the Beast of Gévaudan.
-Eighteenth-century costumes, period craftsmanship and an immersive atmosphere will transport you back two centuries.
+Don’t miss La Malabestia.
+Every first weekend in August, a historical re-enactment brings the château back to life in the time of the Beast of Gévaudan.
+Eighteenth-century costumes, period craftsmanship and an immersive atmosphere will transport you two centuries back in time.

 Vézénobres